angular/angular/aio/content/guide/hydration.md

 <div class="alert is-helpful">

-Make sure that this setting is set **consistently** in both your `tsconfig.server.json` for you server side and `tsconfig.app.json` for you client side.
+Make sure that this setting is set **consistently** in both `tsconfig.server.json` for your server side and `tsconfig.app.json` for your client side.
 A mismatched value will cause hydration to break.

 </div>